 Matching Donor and Recipient

-We understand that choosing to receive donated oocytes carries with it a simultaneous giving up of hope for pregnancy with one's own oocytes, and this can be a feeling of great loss.
-There are probably many characteristics that you hope your oocyte donor will possess, and you probably hope that your oocyte donor will possess many of your characteristics.
+We understand that choosing to receive donated oocytes carries with it a giving up of hope for pregnancy with one's own oocytes, and this can be a feeling of great loss.
+There are probably many characteristics that you hope your oocyte donor will possess, and you probably hope that your oocyte donor will have many of your characteristics.
 We will do what we can to select a donor who meets your most important expectations, but you must understand that we will always face certain limitations.
-One requirement of our anonymous donation program is that anonymity be maintained.
+One requirement of our non-identified donation program is that anonymity be maintained to the greatest extent possible.
 In order to accomplish this, we are limited in the amount of information that we can give you about the donor.
 We cannot tell you much more than the donor's height and weight, hair color and eye color, race, blood type, age, and duration of formal education.
-You have the right to be as specific as you like about the characteristics of the donor, but you need to understand that the more specific you are, the longer the entire process may be delayed.
-Obviously, if your criteria are extremely specific and detailed, we may never find a donor who meets your expectations.
+You have the right to be as specific as you like about the characteristics of the donor, but need to understand that the more specific you are, the longer the entire process may be delayed.
+If your criteria are extremely specific and detailed, there is a possibility we may never find a donor who meets your expectations.
 It is the impression of the director of the donor oocyte program that women who agree to donate their oocytes tend to be upbeat, energetic, resilient, and altruistic.
 If they did not have these personality characteristics, they probably would not be willing to undergo the discomfort and risks involved in oocyte donation in the first place.
 Thus, to at least a small extent, the process of oocyte donation tends to select for women with these favorable personality characteristics.
 Many of our donors are students in good standing in one of the schools of the UT Health Science Center.

 In general, stimulation of the oocyte donor's cycle is brought about using a similar regimen of drugs that a woman using her own oocytes for in vitro fertilization-embryo transfer is commonly given.
-Late in the cycle which precedes ovarian stimulation, the donor is started on daily treatment with one of two drugs, Lupron ® or Synarel®, generally the former or they may be treated with GnRH antagonists (Cetrotide® or Ganirelix®) later in the stimulation.
-Daily injections of Lupron® will continue for a total of nearly three weeks.
-After the donor's period has started, daily injections of a pharmaceutical gonadotropin preparation, such as Menopur®, Bravelle®,®Gonal-F® and Follistim®, will be added to the daily Lupron® injections.
-Generally, the donor will receive daily gonadotropin injections for a total of seven to twelve days.
-If the protocol is for GnRH antagonists (Cetrotide® or Ganirelix®) they will be started later in the stimulation cycle and will be used instead of Lupron®.
-During the time that the donor is receiving the gonadotropin injections, she will have frequent vaginal ultrasound examinations and blood drawing for determination of estradiol (E2) level.
-When ultrasound and blood testing indicate that development of the follicles (follicles are the ovarian structures that contain the oocytes) is optimum, the donor receives an injection of a different pharmaceutical called human chorionic gonadotropin (hCG).
-Thirty-five hours after hCG injection, oocyte retrieval is performed.
-We will need a sperm specimen from the recipient's partner on the day of the retrieval, because the oocytes are inseminated on this day.
-Transfer of fertilized eggs (embryos) to the recipient's uterus is generally performed three to five days after the oocyte retrieval.
+The egg donor will receive hormone injections to produce development of multiple eggs.
+During the time that the donor is receiving the gonadotropin injections, she will undergo frequent vaginal ultrasound examinations and blood draws for determination of the estradiol (E2) level.
+When ultrasound and blood testing indicate that development of the follicles (follicles are the fluid-filled ovarian structures that contain the oocytes) is optimum, oocyte retrieval is performed.
+We will need a sperm specimen on the day of the retrieval to inseminate the eggs.
+The resulting embryos are then transferred into the recipient's uterus or frozen for future transfer.

 Treatment Regimen for Recipients